-- 1 We protect the information assets of SK Inc. from illegal access or leakage. - 2) We maintain the confidentiality, integrity and availability of the information assets of SK Inc.. - (3) SK Inc. complies with statutory security requirements related to information security protection. - All SK Inc. constituents shall be able to duly prevent, detect and address accidents and shall recognize the importance - (5) SK Inc. implements analyses, inspections, and audits of risks related to information protection on a regular basis.
+- 1 We protect the information assets of SK Inc. from illegal access or leakage. - 2 We maintain the confidentiality, integrity and availability of the information assets of SK Inc.. - 3 SK Inc. complies with statutory security requirements related to information security protection. - 4 All SK Inc. constituents shall be able to duly prevent, detect and address accidents and shall recognize the importance of information security. - (5) SK Inc. implements analyses, inspections, and audits of risks related to information protection on a regular basis.